Bowden Tube (What it is, Prevent Clogging, and Upgrades)

 Replacing a Bowden Tube (Step-by-Step Installation Guide)

 Below is a step-by-step guide to replacing a Bowden tube on a 3D printer.
-I

-Now you have successfully swapped out your Bowden tube.
+Now, you have successfully swapped out your Bowden tube.

 Marc using a wire cutting tool to slice the Capricorn Bowden tube at a right angle

-Using a tool like this can help get the perfect 90° angle when trimming your Bowden tube
+Using a tool like this can help get the perfect 90° angle when trimming your Bowden tube.

 If not installed correctly, the Bowden tube can cause many headaches as it may be responsible for clogging, stringing, and other surface defects.